albertqi/strassen/README.md

 ![Optimal experimental cross-over point vs. n](./assets/cross-over.png)

 The experimental cross-over point seems to increase as $n$ increases; this makes sense.
 As $n$ increases, we need more and more memory allocations and arithmetic operations for Strassen's algorithm.
-The number of operations for the conventional algorithm does not increase as much.
+Meanwhile, the number of operations for the conventional algorithm does not increase as much.
 Thus, the experimental cross-over point continually increases as $n$ goes from $128$ to $2048$.

 Lastly, we also ran experiments on $0/1/2$ matrices but saw no difference in runtimes or cross-over points.
 All operations for $0/1/2$ matrices seem to take about the same amount of time as they do for $-1/0/1$ matrices.